 - Relativity Client/Server for UNIX Installation Guide.
 A document similar to this manual that is intended for a System Administrator installing Relativity Client/Server for UNIX. - Relativity Data Client for UNIX Installation Guide.
 A document that describes how to install and verify the Relativity Data Client software component on a UNIX-based server or workstation.
-It also describes the utilities for creating client and server data sources. - UNIX Driver Managers Build Guides.
-A pair of HTML documents, located in the UDrvMan directory of the Relativity Data Client for UNIX Electronic Software Delivery download file and on the Relativity Data Server product CD, that give instructions on how to build the two ODBC Driver Managers for UNIX (unixODBC and iODBC) on the various UNIX platforms that the Relativity Data Client for UNIX supports.
-Note that these documents should be referenced only if you decide to rebuild the Liant-supplied versions of these Driver Managers. - Relativity Data Manager Installation Guide.
+It also describes the utilities for creating client and server data sources. - Relativity Data Manager Installation Guide.
 A document that describes how to install the Relativity Data Manager software component on a Windows-based workstation and verify that the installation was successful. - Relativity Designer Installation Guide.
 A document that describes how to install the Relativity Designer software component and verify that the installation was successful. - Relativity DBA Installation Guide.
 A document that describes how to install the Relativity DBA software component on a Windows-based workstation and verify that the installation was successful. - Relativity Java Client User's Guide.
 An HTML document, located in the JDBC directory of the Relativity Java Client Electronic Software Delivery download file and on the Relativity product CD, that describes the installation and verification of the Relativity Java Client as well as information about deploying it with Java applications and applets, and setting up data source connections.
-The Java Client is a Java Database Connectivity (JDBC) component that resides in a Java runtime environment (JRE).

-- Relativity Online Help.
+The Java Client is a Java Database Connectivity (JDBC) component that resides in a Java runtime environment (JRE). - Relativity Online Help.
 An online HTML help documentation system that provides fast access to detailed information on Relativity features and options.

 The help system also contains step-by-step presentations on how to accomplish specific tasks with Relativity and an extensive glossary.
-A separate help file is provided for each of the various Relativity tools: the DBMS (Data Client and Data Manager), the Designer, the DBA, the Relativity Configuration Utility, and the Server Administrator. - Relativity README Files.
-A set of online HTML documents that lists any changes to the Relativity documentation since its publication and contains new technical information that supplements the documentation. - LiantInstall Program User's Reference.
-A document that describes how to configure and control the installations of Liant products, including Relativity.
+A separate help file is provided for each of the various Relativity tools: the DBMS (Data Client and Data Manager), the Designer, the DBA, the Relativity Configuration Utility, and the Server Administrator.

+- Relativity README Files.
+A set of online HTML documents that lists any changes to the Relativity documentation since its publication and contains new technical information that supplements the documentation. - RMInstall Program User's Reference.
+A document that describes how to configure and control the installations of RM/COBOL products, including Relativity.